zimmski/tavor/README.md

 Even tough Tavor provides loads of functionality out of the box a lot is still missing.
 A list of missing but planed features can be found in the [missing features section](#missing-features).
 For feature request please have a look at the [feature request section](#feature-request).

+### <a name="token"></a>What are tokens?

+TODO mention in "How does Tavor work and what does it provide?" tokens

+TODO write about tokens

 ### Unrolling loops

 Although the internal structure allows loops in its graph, Tavor currently unrolles loops for easier usage.
 This is a trade-off that is currently in place but will be eliminated in future versions of Tavor.